CroftsDeveloper/Quote_Diary/README.md

 #### Background

-As an avid reader and somebody who is trying to work on self improvement, I often find quotes inspirational and am writing them down in my phone's Note's app.
-I have tried to find an online service to do this but there always seems to be a barrier in the way, such as lengthy signup process, linking accounts or multiple notifications or emails.
-I wanted to create something that had a low barrier of entry and a met its basic purpose.
-I did find a few online services that offer a simular process but they all seem to be extremely outdated, which indicated to me that they were made many years ago and are likely not maintained.
-This gave me confidence that I could implement a more modern approach.
+As an avid reader who is committed to personal development, quotes have always served as a source of motivation for me.
+I frequently record them in the Notes app on my phone in case I need them later.
+I have, however, become frustrated by the absence of an easy-to-use web platform for this use.
+Current services frequently demand a drawn-out registration procedure, account linkage, or deluge users with emails and notifications.
+My aim was to develop a system that achieves its main goal and provides a smooth user experience with low entry barriers.

 ### Purpose